Qualifying and Requesting IRS First Time Penalty Abatement Waiver

 Which Penalties Does the First Time Penalty Abatement Cover?

-The FTA erases failure-to-file penalties.
-This is a stiff penalty for failing to file or filing late.
+The FTA erases failure-to-file penalties for 1040s (individuals) and S-Corps.
+The IRS considers a Substitute For Return (SFR) as a filed return.
+In either case, this is a stiff penalty for failing to file or filing late.
 The penalty is 5% of your balance per month.

-The FTA also eliminates the failure-to-pay penalty.
+The FTA also eliminates the failure-to-pay penalty for 1040s (individuals).
 This penalty is 1/2 percent (.5%) of your outstanding tax debt per month.
-If you have penalties related to an audit, you may be able to get rid of those as well (but not accuracy related penalties).
+If you have penalties related to an audit, you may be able to get rid of those as well (but not accuracy-related penalties).

-Finally, the FTA also erases penalties related to a Failure to Deposit (941s) regarding payroll taxes.
+Finally, the FTA also erases penalties related to a Failure to Deposit (941s) regarding payroll taxes (employment taxes).
 This would include things such as the deposit wasn’t made timely, for the correct amount, or in the correct manner.

 How to Qualify for the First Time Penalty Abatement